Dr. Gregory W. Kyro

 About

-Dr. Gregory W. Kyro is a Machine Learning Scientist at Lila Sciences, where he designs and executes machine learning projects toward the realization of Scientific Superintelligence.
-He earned his PhD in Computational Biophysical Chemistry from Yale University in three years, conducting research pertaining to the development of deep learning methods for modeling protein-small molecule interactions.
-His work contributed significantly to early-stage drug discovery and involved collaborations with leading companies such as Pfizer, NVIDIA, Moderna, Novartis, Merck Group, and others.
+Dr. Gregory W. Kyro is an AI Scientist at Lila Sciences, where he designs and executes core machine learning research efforts to advance Lila's mission of building Scientific Superintelligence.
+He earned his PhD in Computational Biophysical Chemistry from Yale University in three years as an NSF Fellow, where he developed deep learning models that advanced the state of the art in drug discovery and were implemented in collaboration with leading companies including Pfizer, NVIDIA, Novartis, Moderna, Merck Group, and others.

 Some noteworthy developments that Gregory created during his PhD are:

 Gregory founded and served as President of the Yale University Chapter of the Biophysical Society, published numerous papers in top-tier academic journals, won first place at highly selective and competitive competitions, presented his work at several conferences, created multiple Python packages, and established various collaborations with labs around the world.
-For these reasons, he has received numerous highly prestigious awards, and has been featured across multiple prominent media platforms including Yale News, Yale Alumni Magazine, the Biophysical Society, Merck Group, and others.
+For these reasons, he has received numerous highly prestigious awards and been featured across major scientific and industry media outlets.